-When starting any new job, it’s normal to worry about what supplies or equipment you’ll need in order to successfully do your job.
-Luckily, as an online English teacher, you won’t need a lot of specialized tools or resources.
+When starting any new job, it’s normal to worry about what supplies you’ll need in order to successfully do your job.
+Luckily, the equipment for online teaching is pretty straightforward and you won’t need a lot of specialized tools or resources.

-I’ve been an online teacher with VIPKID for 3 years now and have mastered my online classroom!
-In this post, I’ll break down exactly what equipment you’ll need and how to choose the best supplies and resources for teaching online.
+In this post, I’ll break down exactly what equipment you’ll need for online teaching and how to choose the best supplies and resources.

 Table of Contents

 Must-Have Technology For an Online Classroom

 If the name didn’t give it away, your new job as an online English teacher will involve a bit of technology.

 Though there is some variation between companies, you’ll definitely need a teaching device such as a laptop or tablet, a headset with a microphone attachment, and a strong internet connection.

 Here’s a list of the equipment for online teaching when it comes to tech:

 For most online ESL companies, having a relatively new desktop or laptop computer will be sufficient for online teaching.